Voodoo Lounge: Background

 Was responded that he was not "anti-groove, just anti-groove without substance, in the context of this album.
 They had a number of great grooves.
 But it was like, 'OK, what goes on top of it?
 Where does it go?'
 I just felt that it's not what people were looking for from the Stones.
 I was looking for a sign that they can get real serious about this, still play better than anybody and write better than anybody."

 The result was an essentially classicist recording that drew on the blues, R&B, and country that had informed the Stones classic late 1960s/early 1970s recordings.
 Jagger would insist on a more diverse, contemporary production cast for the subsequent Bridges to Babylon (1997).
 After a period of recording in Los Angeles in the first few months of 1994, Voodoo Lounge was complete and the Rolling Stones moved onto the rehearsals for the Voodoo Lounge Tour, which would begin in August.
+In June, four of the songs were leaked and were played on radio station KRZZ, prompting Virgin to "keep the material off the air".

 During the recording of the album, Richards adopted a stray cat in Barbados which he named Voodoo, because they were in Barbados, and the kitten had survived the odds.
 He dubbed the terrace of the house Voodoo's Lounge.
 "Sparks Will Fly" was written by Richards after a blow-up with Jerry Lee Lewis in Ireland.
 Richards invited Lewis to Wood's home to jam on a few songs.
 Lewis took it seriously and thought they were making an album, and upon playback of the session, he started to pick apart Richards' band, which outraged Richards.